Strength

 This is just a small checklist of many of the obvious cues and

-clues that all professional coaches should have either in a written form or in
+clues that all professional coaches should have either in a written form or firmly planted in their minds as they coach their athletes.
+Dr Stuart McGill

-once stated 'Practice makes permanent'.
+once stated, 'Practice makes permanent'.
 Make sure your athlete's practice time

-is well spent, technically perfect and constantly re-enforcing and perfecting
+is well spent, technically perfect, and constantly re-enforcing and perfecting

 their individual and correct neuromuscular engram patterns.